pydata/numexpr/RELEASING.md

   `* **Under development.**`

-  Don't forget to update header to the next version in those files.
+  Don't forget to update the header to the next version as well.

 * Commit your changes: